You Earned a Ticket!

 Schools in different parts of the country and around the world use time in varying ways, with different school calendars and seasonal breaks.
 In an effort to permit comparisons, or at least to spur inquiry, the Organisation for Economic Co-Operation and Development (OECD) collects global data about school hours, most recently in 2023.

-Schools in America are comparatively time-intensive, according the OECD data.
+Schools in America are comparatively time-intensive, according to the OECD data.
 American kids spend more time in classes than kids in most other countries do.

 But the harder you scratch at the data, the harder it is to reach easy insights.
 The data is gathered by survey, and the methodology and even the questions vary from place to place.
 Grade level groupings used in the surveys are responsive to the different ways that schools are organized locally, and the surveys are massive.